 Knowing that the hands-on experience would come from the job, they still needed to create a training experience that would get advisors on the phones quickly and before they forgot what they learned.
 Naturally, the next step for BT was to find a vendor that could provide a solution which addressed these challenges and delivered tangible results.

 To escape the time commitment of the classroom learning approach, which in its current configuration was not proving to be the most effective way to build and sustain knowledge, BT specifically sought out companies offering microlearning capabilities.
 All but one of the proposals had significant gaps in their offerings.
-The Axonify Microlearning Platform was the only solution that could offer the complete package BT was looking for.
+Axonify was the only solution that could offer the complete package BT was looking for.

 Recognizing the need for confidence-based learning